 Outpatient Care: Who is it for?

 Outpatient care can involve one or more mental health services that don’t require a prolonged stay in a facility.
 Treatment provided in Outpatient care helps patients learn to cope with stressors and manage their mental health.
-These services can include counseling, group therapy, medical consultations, and psychiatry.
 Treatment can be anywhere from short-term counseling, to long-term care plans including therapy and/or medication.

 For patients dealing with substance abuse, both inpatient and outpatient treatment plans are an option.
 The best choice depends on factors like mental health history, relapse history, and commitment to change.
 For any cases where the health or safety of the patient or those close to them is in question, inpatient care is likely necessary.